sa1b0t808/Java-/README.md

 # Java-
-Area where I practice creating programs that were given to me from school
+Area where I practice creating programs from problems that I were given in my programming class.